 Stacking and building games: why they’re good for children

 Stacking blocks, boxes or cushions into a tower and then knocking them down is a lot of fun.
-It’s also great for your child’s creative learning and problem-solving.
+It’s also great for children’s creative learning and problem-solving.

-Through stacking and building games, your child learns how to balance things to keep a tower upright.
-These games also help your child practise hand-eye coordination.
-And they introduce your child to early numeracy skills like size, height, comparison, order and so on.
+Through stacking and building games, children learn how to balance things to keep a tower upright.
+These games also help children practise hand-eye coordination.
+And they introduce children to early numeracy skills like size, height, comparison, order and so on.
 For example, how many blocks do I need to make the tower this high?
 Should I put the bigger box or the smaller box on next?

-Watching the tower fall down can be fun, and this can motivate your child to try again.
+Watching the tower fall down can be fun, and this can motivate children to try again.

 What you need for stacking and building games